UniversalDependencies/UD_Ukrainian-IU/README.md

   * Readme updated with more description, links.
   * Removed `:pass` subtype from relations as it currently can be inferred from the morphology.
   * Fixed some annotation errors including _його/її/їх_ `PRON` vs `DET` ambiguity by utilizing a valency dictionary.
+  * Closed some annotation holes (added more sentences).

 * 2018-04-15 **v2.2**
   * Repository renamed from UD_Ukrainian to UD_Ukrainian-IU to match the new UD naming convention.